TaKO8Ki/reverse-proxy/README.md

 # reverse-proxy

+This proxy is based on [Traefik](https://github.com/containous/traefik).

+## What is Traefik?

-> Traefɪk is a modern HTTP reverse proxy and load balancer made to deploy microservices with ease.
+> Traefik is a modern HTTP reverse proxy and load balancer made to deploy microservices with ease.

 ## Usage